Skip to main content

 Physical activity is another critical lever in the management of the T/E ratio.
 The type, intensity, and consistency of exercise all play a role in shaping the body’s endocrine environment.
 While all forms of exercise can contribute to weight management, certain modalities have a more direct impact on testosterone levels and aromatase activity.

 Resistance training, in particular, stands out as a highly effective strategy.
-Lifting weights creates a physiological stimulus that signals the body to increase to aid in muscle repair and growth.
+Lifting weights creates a physiological stimulus that signals the body to increase testosterone production to aid in muscle repair and growth.
 Compound movements that engage large muscle groups, such as squats, deadlifts, and bench presses, are especially potent in this regard.

 This increase in muscle mass also has a secondary benefit ∞ muscle is more metabolically active than fat, meaning it helps to improve insulin sensitivity and reduce overall body fat, further decreasing aromatase activity.